Our vision is to leverage ubiquitous digital access to support:

 Click the graphic to learn more about how we use student data.

-The School District of Upper Dublin values technology as a resource for supporting and enhancing student learning.
+The Upper Dublin School District values technology as a resource for supporting and enhancing student learning.
 This includes the use of web-based software applications and services that are operated by third parties and that also require providing certain personal identifying information (generally the student’s name and email address/username) to the service operator.

 We follow federal and state education privacy laws and adhere to privacy and security policies.
 When we use an online service provider to process or store data, they also must adhere to certain federal and state and privacy laws and use current security protocols and technology.